sariabuqoura/CISSP/README.md

 ### 1.3 Evaludate and apply security Governance Principles
  Preformed by Bard of director or CEO or CISO
- Security governance seeks to compare the security processes and infrastructure used within the orgnization
+ Security governance seeks to compare the security processes and infrastructure used within the orgnization security governance seeks to compare the security orocesses and infrastructure used within the organization with the knowledge and insight from external source
 * Thrid-Party Governance: External Auditer (full and open document exchange).
 * Document Review :
   * Reading the exchanged materials and verifying them aginst standards and expectations